beezwax/sqlite-fm-csv/README.md

 ```
 tr "my/input/file" "\r" "\n" >"my/output/file"
 ```
 One big caveat with the above -- what if there is an embeded CR character in a field?
-The `tr` command has no concept of CSV fields, and will chop that record into two.
+The `tr` command has no concept of CSV fields, and will chop the field and its record in two.

+FileMaker CSV exports do not include headers, so you will typically need to use the `schema=` parameter to create the fields you need in SQLite.

-This extension will be included in version 1.04 of the bBox FileMaker plug-in as an enhancement to its `bBox_SQLiteExec` function.
+This extension will be included in version 1.04 and up of the bBox FileMaker plug-in as an enhancement to its `bBox_SQLiteExec` function.
 The plug-in is a free download available at https://beezwax.net/products/bbox.

 The C code is very much based on the original CSV extension provided at sqlite.com.